kinsly/quad-test/README.md

     ],
 ],
 ```

+** Optimizing database queries for performance - Indexing

+Used laravel indexing feature for products table.
+Add unique index for "name" column to improve product searches.
+Check database/migrations/2024_08_21_111437_update_products_table_indexes file.

+Please note: Product search api is not implements as it is not necessary.

 Check ProductsController.php file for caching example used.
 1. All products data is prementantly cached.
 2. Invalidate cache whenever admin create, update or delete products.